Hey everyone, it is me Miroslav, from NechEmpire, a website where you can learn a lot about the print-on-demand business.

 It is cruel, but it is true.

-Customers on Redbubble are seeing tons of designs, they are choosing designs they like best.
+Customers on Redbubble see tons of designs, they choose the designs they like best.

 And maybe, your designs are not for them.